telatin/blank-gh-site/_articles/01-bash.md

 Let’s suppose that the file has been saved in our home directory.
 If we execute it from there we’ll get, as expected, the total number of files in that directory.
-But if we execute it from another path, let’s say form /tmp, the result will change.
+But if we execute it from another path, let’s say from _/tmp_, the result will change.
-This because what matters is where the script has been invoked from, not the script’s position in the file system.
+This happens because what matters is where the script has been invoked from, not the script’s position in the file system.

 ## A first introduction to variables